Other Mobility Opportunities

 CEEPUS Program

 CEEPUS is a central European university exchange program focusing on regional cooperation within university networks.
-The CEEPUS agreement was signed by Albania, Bosnia and Herzegovina, Bulgaria, Montenegro, Czech Republic, Croatia, Hungary, Northern Macedonia, Moldova, Poland, Austria, Romania, Slovakia, Slovenia, Serbia.
+The CEEPUS agreement was signed by Albania, Bosnia and Herzegovina, Bulgaria, Montenegro, the Czech Republic, Croatia, Hungary, North Macedonia, Moldova, Poland, Austria, Romania, Slovakia, Slovenia, and Serbia.
 The universities of Pristina, Prizren, and Peja in Kosovo also cooperate.

 The program is designed for master's degree students from the end of the second semester and those in the doctoral degree program.